varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4177031

 ## Using libraries
-It will be nice if every position in the list is represented as a rectangle with a shadow.
+It would be nice to have each entry in the list rendered as a rectangle with a shadow.
 We can borrow a block from [a friend's of mine block library](https://github.com/john-johnson/j).<br/>
-It provides just one block named `box` doing all we need.
+It provides just one block named `box` that does all we need.

 You should declare library repository URL in `./bem/make.js` file to get its code into your project.